asaadsaad/CS472-Homework-09-React/README.md

 ## `SingleProduct` Component:
 * Create a `SingleProduct` component that displays an individual product.
-* Use props and props spread to pass down the product data.
+* Use props spread to pass down the product data.

 ## Event Handling:
 * Add a button to the `SingleProduct` component to toggle the in stock status of the product.
 Because all props are readonly, to change the state of a parent component from a child component, the parent component must pass down a function reference, when called it changes the state of the parent component.